speplinski3/G3_Santander_Customer_Satisfaction/README.md

 ## Models Used

-However, we initally assigned the following models to each person:
+We initally assigned the following models to each person:

 |    *Model Type*     |    *Team Member*     |
 | ------------- |:------------:|